 Rituxan Patient assistance program

-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Rituxan medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Rituxan medication with our help.Get Started Now

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.